LeonelKero/next-app/README.md

 Nested routes follow the same principle for routing.

+### Directive

+- `"use client"` is use on the first line (on top) of the component to mention that the component will need client interaction like click event.

 ### Navigation

 Navigation is made using `<Link href="/path">Anchor</Ling>` for client side navigation.